ossan-dev/auth-series/blog/part-one/blog-post.md

 dotnet, google, firebase, authentication, webapi, vscode

-Security has always been one of my major concerns when developing applications, especially in web development where our resources can be consumed from everywhere (and potentially from anyone).
-Be able to restrict the resources' access to only certain people is foundamental.
+**Security** has always been one of my major concerns when developing applications, especially in web development where our resources can be consumed from everywhere (and potentially from anyone).
+Be able to restrict the resources' access to only certain people is fundamental.
 Nowadays data loss, identity theft and other cyber threats are constantly increasing.
-So, in order to reduce this probability that could lead to a business failure, we must write secure and reliable code in our daily development life.
+So, in order to reduce this probability that could lead (in the worst scenario) to a business failure, we must write _secure_ and _reliable_ code in our daily development life.
-If all of this is a concern also for you I encourage u read carefully this blog post (that will be the first of a series of three).
+If all of this is a also for you a concern I strongly encourage u to read carefully this blog post (that will be the first of a series of three).

-## The big picture
+## The big picture 🌍
-Throughout this series we're going to build a web api project that supports two authentication providers: Google Firebase and our web api itself.
+Throughout this series we're going to build a web api project that supports two authentication providers: **Google Firebase** and our **web api itself**.
 The user, in order to access the web api resource, must be authenticated either against the former or against the latter authentication providers.
-If this is the case the user will receive a 200 OK response together with the requested data.
-Otherwise, it will receive a 401 Unauthorized response with no data.
-The authentication mechanism would be the token authentication in JWT format.
+If this is the case the user will receive a **200** OK response together with the requested data.
+Otherwise, it will receive a **401** Unauthorized response with no data.
+The authentication mechanism would be the _token authentication_ in JWT format.
+🧐NOTE🧐: if u need to learn more about Google Firebase u can checkout this [link](https://firebase.google.com/).
 To maintain the blog post leaner I decided to split this building process into three parts.
 ## The first piece
-In this blog post we're gonna to create a web api project, create some requests to test it, configure stuff related to Firebase in our web api proj, use the Firebase console to accomplish stuff and implement the Firebase authentication mechanism in our web api.
+In this blog post we're gonna to create a web api project, create some requests to test it, configure stuff related to Firebase in our web api proj, use the Firebase console to manage our proj and implement the Firebase authentication mechanism in our web api.
 ## Preamble
-This will be a demo application to show off how do things.
-U can take these concepts and adapt them to your real-world requirements.
-I'm not going to follow every best practices to save time but I'll do my best to spot things that are not "real-world ready" to use.
+This will be a demo application to show off a way to implement authentication in .NET.
+U can take away these concepts and adapt them to your real-world requirements.
+🔴IMPORTANT❗🔴: I'm not going to follow every best practices to save time but I'll do my best to spot things that are not "real-world ready" to use.
-As always, if u get in trouble in following this tutorial u can check the final solution in Github at this [link](https://github.com/ivan-pesenti/auth-series)
+As always, if u get in trouble in following this tutorial u can check the final solution in GitHub at this [link](https://github.com/ivan-pesenti/auth-series).
-## Let's start
+## Let's start 🚀
-After these necessary thoughts we can start the fun part, what everybody are waiting for... the coding!
+After these necessary thoughts we can start the fun part, what everybody are waiting for... the **_coding_**!
 ### Prerequisites
-To follow this tutorial u must prepare your machine with some tools and programs:
+To follow this tutorial u must install on your machine some tools and programs:
 1. NET 5 Runtime.
 U can download from [here](https://dotnet.microsoft.com/download/dotnet/5.0)
 1. Visual Studio Code (u can use another IDE if u wish).
 Download can be found [here](https://code.visualstudio.com/download)
 1. Postman (u can use another program to consume REST-api if u wish).
 Download can be found [here](https://www.postman.com/downloads/)
 1. Google Firebase project with a user registered.

-NOTE: u must be sure that Email/Password Sign-in method is enabled.
-When u create a Firebase project it's not enabled by defalt.
+⚠️WARNING⚠️: u must be sure that Email/Password Sign-in method is enabled.
+When u create a Firebase project it's **not enabled** by default.
 The correct config is the same as in the below image:
 <p align="center">
     <img src="https://github.com/ivan-pesenti/auth-series/blob/main/blog/part-one/img/fb-sign-in-methods.png?raw=true" alt="firebase sign-in methods" width="700px">
 </p>
 ### Setup web api proj
 First, we must create a web api proj.
 I'll do these kind of stuff from dotnet CLI.
 So open up a terminal (or use the one integrated in VSCode) and issue:
 `dotnet new webapi -n "AuthSeries"`
 When VSCode will prompt u to restore dependencies give a yes and go ahead.
 ### Test it
 Now to be sure that everything looks fine before start to edit we're going to give it a first try.
 Change directory with `cd AuthSeries` and run the web api with the command `dotnet run`.
-By default the web api will be launched on port 5001 for HTTPS protocol.
+By default the web api will be launched on port 5001 for **HTTPS** protocol.
 Open up Postman and create a request with the following params:
 1. HTTP method: GET
 1. URL: https://localhost:5001/weatherforecast